TritonDataCenter/rfd/rfd/0013/README.md

    Trent) is to prompt for a role name during docker setup.
 Subusers who have multiple roles can have multiple profiles, each of them will have a separate certificate file.
 Based on the DOCKER_CERT_PATH specified, sdc-docker will apply the corresponding role to the operation.
+The current RBAC mechanism that automatically tags newly created resources to the roles passed to the create operation will be required for Docker containers as well.
-6. Instance-level access control to pulled down docker image layers is not necessary.
+6. Instance-level access control to pulled-down docker image layers is not necessary.
 Uncommitted 'head images' (created via `docker build` or `docker tag`) are the ones that warrant RBAC.
 7. For users who are accessing as account owners, it should be clear to them